-The United States has developed a quality assurance and quality control (QA/QC) and uncertainty management plan (EPA 2002) in accordance with the IPCC Good Practice Guidance (IPCC 2000).
+The United States has developed a quality assurance and quality control (QA/QC) and uncertainty management plan (EPA 2002).
 Like the QA/QC plan, the uncertainty management plan is part of a continually evolving process.
 The uncertainty management plan provides for a quantitative assessment of the inventory analysis itself, thereby contributing to continuing efforts to understand both what causes uncertainty and how to improve inventory quality.
 Although the plan provides both general and specific guidelines for implementing quantitative uncertainty analysis, its components are intended to evolve over time, consistent with the inventory estimation process.
 The U.S. plan includes procedures and guidelines, and forms and templates, for developing quantitative assessments of uncertainty in the national Inventory estimates (EPA 2002).
-For the 1990-2013 Inventory, EPA has used the uncertainty management plan as well as the methodology presented in the 2006 IPCC Guidelines.
+For the 1990 through 2014 Inventory, EPA has used the uncertainty management plan as well as the methodology presented in the 2006 IPCC Guidelines.

 The 2006 IPCC Guidelines recommends two methods-Approach 1 and Approach 2-for developing quantitative estimates of uncertainty in the inventory estimate of individual source categories and the overall inventory.
-Of these, the Approach 2 method is both more flexible and reliable than Approach 1; both approaches are described in the next section.
+Of these, the

+Approach 2 method is both more flexible and reliable than Approach 1; both approaches are described in the next section.
 The United States is in the process of implementing a multi-year strategy to develop quantitative estimates of uncertainty for all source categories using the Approach 2.
-For the current Inventory, an Approach 2 method was implemented for all source categories with the exception of Composting and parts of Agricultural Soil Management source categories.

-The current Inventory reflects significant improvements over the previous publication in the extent to which the Approach 2 method to uncertainty analysis was adopted.
-Each of the new Approach 2 analyses reflects additional detail and characterization of input parameters using statistical data collection, expert elicitation methods and more informed judgment.
-In following the UNFCCC requirement under Article 4.1, emissions from International Bunker Fuels and Indirect Greenhouse Gas Emissions are not included in the total emissions estimated for the U.S. Inventory; therefore, no quantitative uncertainty estimates have been developed for these source categories.1 Emissions from biomass combustion are accounted for implicitly in the LULUCF chapter through the calculation of changes in carbon stocks.
-The Energy sector does provide an estimate of CO_2 emissions from bioenergy consumption provided as a memo item for informational purposes in line with the UNFCCC reporting requirements.
+In following the UNFCCC requirement under Article 4.1, emissions from International Bunker Fuels, Energy Sources of Indirect Greenhouse Gas Emissions, and Wood Biomass and Ethanol Consumption are not included in the total emissions estimated for the U.S. Inventory; therefore, no quantitative uncertainty estimates have been developed for these source categories.
+Emissions from Biomass and Ethanol Consumption are accounted for implicitly in the Land Use, Land-Use Change and Forestry (LULUCF) chapter through the calculation of changes in carbon stocks.
+The Energy sector does provide an estimate of CO2 emissions from Biomass and Ethanol Consumption provided as a memo item for informational purposes consistent with the UNFCCC reporting requirements.